Anukriti-j/Android/README.md

 --mixed    // default selection of git when we do git reset // put back them to modified files present status chnages not staged anymore
 --hard  //every chnges gets removed even from staging area
-// HEAD ~ 2 means go back by 2 commits and work to reset them git revert
+// HEAD ~ 2 means go back by 2 commits and work to reset them error while trying to push the chnges to remote is commits head are on diff page , so we will try to forcefully push the chnges git push --force origin main git revert